 Car buyers use these defenses because they’re afraid of making a decision (or being screwed over).
 Another reason is that they simply because the don’t feel good about it, and may need more information.

-Luckily, these car sales objections aren’t invincible.
+In the world of car sales, objections are a common hurdle that every salesperson must overcome.
+Overcoming objections in car sales can be challenging, but with the right approach, it can be done.
 If you nail down a process for responding well, you’ll have a greater chance of closing the deal.

-- Acknowledge the objection in a positive manner
+1. Acknowledge the car sales objection in a positive manner.

 Your first reaction to an objection is a crucial moment.
 Poise and body language speak many words.
 Get comfortable with these situations—they happen all the time.